 - Full exposure to the sun can also be problematic on some plastic parts and create discoloration.

 - If locking your bike, take care that the lock does not rub/knock your bike frame.

 - Make sure your tyres are always well inflated.
 Check the PSI written on the side of the tyres.

 - Once a month it’s worth lubricating your chain and checking the state of the derailleur, if you have one.

 - On junior bikes, make sure the stabilisers are still well attached.
 Movement can loosen screws.

 - Check your brakes are still working properly and tighten the cables or change the pads if necessary.

-- Once a month check your handlebars, wheel nuts, and other components that make work loose.
+- Once a month check your handlebars, wheel nuts, and other components that make work loose such as mudguard and carrier rack fittings.
 Tighten as necessary.

 - For more detailed information, please refer to your owner’s manual provided with your bike.